 Although the temperature is usually not too bad in Stockholm, it can be very cold.
 If you are walking around and are dressed well, the cold will not be a problem.
 If you want to heat up or take a rest, pop in a coffee bar for fika.
 I can definitely recommend Gildas Rum, Bakverket, Hälsocafet,… on Södermalm, Vetekatten in Norrmalm, Sturekatten in Östermalm, Chokladkoppen in Gamla Stan,… Some coffee bar brands that you find all over Stockholm: Fabrique, Urban Deli, Espresso House, …

 OK, not the cheapest pastime in Scandinavia but so worth it.
 Every time I wear or use something that I bought in Sweden, a smile appears on my face.
 I did some serious shopping here over the past years.
-Actually, half of my wardrobe already comes from Sweden.
+Actually, most of my wardrobe already comes from Sweden.

 The big chains can be found in and around Drottninggatan and Hötorget.
 Also on Kungsgatan and Sveavägen, there are many stores.
 If you are looking for the more exclusive brands then head to Stureplan and Biblioteksgatan.
 If you are looking for hipster things, go to Södermalm.